 - The walk is about 2.5 miles round trip and can be done in an hour, with time to take plenty of pictures, too.

-- There are no railings on the edge and it’s at least a 1,000-foot drop, so be careful on the edge.
-You can take pictures sitting on the edge, like I did, just be careful.
+- There are a few railings on the edge but it’s at least a 1,000-foot drop, so be careful near the edge without the railings. knowing what I know now (sandstone can be unpredictable and break, especially when wet), I wouldn’t recommend sitting on the edge for pictures.

-- It can be pretty busy here, but it’s still worth going to see.
+- It gets super busy here, but it’s still worth going to see.

-- There is no entrance fee.
+- There is no entrance fee, but parking is $10 now.
 The trail is just on the side of the road.

 - The Glen Canyon Dam is nearby and worth a stop to look at if you’re passing by.
 If you’re staying longer, you can take a boat tour down at the bottom of Horseshoe Bend to see the dam, too.